 Stretching is something that many of us do not tend to think about unless it happens throughout the day, especially if you spend too much time in one position.
-However, athletes, people working in rehabilitation centers (or patients), or people who like to workout know that there are different types of stretching and incorporating them in your day-to-day will have incredible benefits to your body.
+However, athletes, people working in rehabilitation centers (or patients), or people who like to work out know that there are different types of stretching and incorporating them into your day-to-day will have incredible benefits to your body.

 In this article we are going to take a deeper look into active stretching, give you active stretching examples, show you the difference between this type of stretching and other kinds, and even tell you the advantages and disadvantages – if any – of this type of stretch.

 What Is Active Stretching?